solidzone/mailmeteor-landing/mail-merge-gmail.md

 Here are some mail merge use cases examples with Gmail:

-➤**Lead generation & lead nurturing**: send bulk emails to your clients, partners, or prospects.
+➤ **Lead generation & lead nurturing**: send bulk emails to your clients, partners, or prospects.
 It’s even possible to link your mail merge campaigns with your favorite CRMs (Salesforce, Hubspot…)

-➤**Cold emailing from Gmail**: run efficient cold emailing or follow-up campaign right from Gmail to drive your sales.
+➤ **Cold emailing from Gmail**: run efficient cold emailing or follow-up campaign right from Gmail and drive more sales.

 <figure>
   <img src="/assets/img/blog/mail-merge-gmail/mail-merge-cold-emailing.png" alt="Using mail merge for cold emailing"/>
   <figcaption>Extract from Marketing Examples <a href="https://marketingexamples.com/sales/dave-gerhardt" rel="noreferrer">Dave Gerhardt's 1 line sales email</a></figcaption>
 </figure>

-➤**Sending newsletters from Gmail**: engage with your community with newsletters sent directly from Gmail.
+➤ **Sending newsletters from Gmail**: engage with your community thanks to newsletters sent directly from Gmail.
 You will find that the combination of Google Sheets and Gmail is more than enough to replace a heavy email platform.
 You can even customize the design of your emails with HTML templates.

-➤**School, Colleges & Universities communications:** a mail merge is the best medium for teach-parent communications, as well as diffusing information to your students.
+➤ **School, Colleges & Universities communications:** a mail merge is the best medium for teach-parent communications, as well as diffusing information to your students.
 A lot of schools, colleges, and universities across the world use mail merge for their staff and students.
-If you’re working in Education, there is a [free Education Program that offers free unlimited mail merge](https://mailmeteor.com/education-program).
+If you’re working in Education, there is a [free Education Program offering free unlimited mail merge](https://mailmeteor.com/education-program).

-➤**Sending holidays greetings:** a mail merge is perfect to greet your friends and family at different periods of the year (New Year's Eve wishes, birthdays or Holidays…)
+➤ **Sending holidays greetings:** a mail merge is perfect to greet your friends and family at different periods of the year (New Year's Eve wishes, birthdays or Holidays…)

-➤**Events invitations and events management:** Inviting people to an event (a webinar, wedding, job-dating, fair, conference, meetup, your wedding...) and collecting answers from a large list of guests and invitees.
+➤ **Events invitations and events management:** Inviting people to an event (a webinar, wedding, job-dating, fair, conference, meetup, your wedding...) and collecting answers from a large list of guests and invitees.

-➤**Launching a product or service**: it’s the D-day and you want to announce your Kickstarter or Product Hunt launch to everyone?
+➤ **Launching a product or service**: it’s the D-day and you want to announce your Kickstarter or Product Hunt launch to everyone?
 Use a mail merge to spread the news!

-➤**Link building**: if you want to build authority backlinks, a good idea is to use email outreach.
+➤ **Link building**: if you want to build authority backlinks, a good idea is to use email outreach.
 It will help each out to bloggers and journalists without ending up in their spam folder.

 <figure>
   <img src="/assets/img/blog/mail-merge-gmail/mail-merge-seo-backlinks.png" alt="Using mail merge for SEO outreach"/>
   <figcaption>Extract from <a href="https://backlinko.com/" rel="noreferrer">Backlinko</a></figcaption>
 </figure>

-➤**Job hunting**: no need to look further for the perfect email service for job applications.
+➤ **Job hunting**: no need to look further for the perfect email service for job applications.
 Apply to many job offers at once and track the status of your application straight from a spreadsheet.

-➤**PR & Communications**: reach out easily to journalists or influencers and track answers.
+➤ **PR & Communications**: reach out easily to journalists or influencers and track answers.

-➤**Automating tedious email tasks**: in the end, mail merge is the way to go if you have a bunch of emails to send from Gmail and you want to avoid the pain of manually composing each email!
+➤ **Automating tedious email tasks**: in the end, mail merge is the way to go if you have a bunch of emails to send from Gmail and you want to avoid the pain of manually composing each email!

 ### Is mail merge safe?
 A word on privacy & security

 ![Is mail merge safe?](/assets/img/blog/mail-merge-gmail/is-mail-merge-safe.png)

 Before going any further, it is important to understand how mail merge works.
-Sending your first email campaign in a fully automated way can be daunting at first and you might worry about your email privacy.
+Sending your first mail merge campaign can feel daunting at first.
+That's OK!

-There are a few things to keep in mind when doing a mail merge with Gmail.
+Here are a few things to keep in mind when doing a mail merge with Gmail.

 **_Is it allowed to mail merge from Gmail?_**

 It is perfectly allowed to mail merge in Gmail.
-As we will see below, Gmail allows the use of mail merge software and also permits to run a mail merge without an add-on through its API.
+As we will see below, Gmail allows the use of mail merge software and also permits to run a mail merge without an add-on through Apps Script.
 Using mail merge for automating emailing is right and legal, but spamming is definitely not.
 We recommend you to abide by simple guidelines to avoid any problems, such as the one established in the CAN-SPAM act.

 **_How safe is my data when using a mail merge application?_**

-Before installing software offering mail merge solutions for Gmail, pay close attention to the permissions these add-ons request.
+Before installing a mail merge solution for Gmail, pay close attention to the permissions requested before installation.

 Some apps will require extensive rights such as the permission to read, modify AND delete your emails.
 The best is to go for the software that requires minimal permissions.